postcss/autoprefixer/README.md

 ```

 Autoprefixer will use the data based on current browser popularity and property
 support to apply prefixes for you.
-You try in the [interactive demo]
+You can try the [interactive demo]
 of Autoprefixer.

 ```css